 For library members, iSLIM provides a portal to search in-house collection.
-St Teresa's Institute of Education library in in the process of barcoding the collection using iSLIM.
+St Teresa's Institute of Education library in the process of barcoding the collection using iSLIM.

-Following services offered by iSLIM are used in the library: 1.Inventory of the inhouse collection.
-2.Barcode labels format customization 3.Barcode labels Printing 4.Library Opac 6.Library Webopac
+Following services offered by iSLIM are used in the library:

+- 1. Inventory of the inhouse collection.

+- 2.Barcode labels format customization and Barcode labels Printing

+- 3.Library Opac

+- 4.Library Webopac

-7. Article Indexing for Print Journals
+- 5. Article Indexing for Print Journals